Yet another wayward archipelago

 And that, is how women started to wear trousers.

 Now everyone knows too why every freebooter movie or novel, the leading pirate always has a woman by his side.
 Black Rolf already did.
-Even the famous Frisian writer Simon Vestdijk, who was born and lived his whole live at the port town Harlingen at the shores of the Wadden Sea, wrote novels about pirates.
+Even the famous Frisian writer Simon Vestdijk, who was born and lived his whole live at the port town Harlingen on the muddy shores of the Wadden Sea, wrote novels about pirates.
 One novel is about puritans and pirates.
 Here too, the pirate ship the Merrimac has a woman aboard, Lady Arabella Godolphin.
 Together with her noisy parrot.

 Note 1 – The twenty-eight inhabited islands of the Wadden Sea are: Wieringen, Texel, Vlieland, Terschelling, Ameland, Schiermonnikoog, Borkum, Juist, Norderney, Baltrum, Langeoog, Spiekeroog, Wangerooge, Neuwerk, Pellworm, Nordstrand, Halligen Hooge, Hallig Langeness, Hallig Oland, Hallig Gröde, Halig Nordstrandischmoor, Hamburger Hallig, Amrum, Föhr, Sylt, Rømø, Mandø, and Fanø.